Sierra Leone Wedding Traditions

 What is Bride Price (Mboya) in Sierra Leone?

-Mboyamm-BOY-ah is the traditional bride price payment that represents a formal agreement between families, typically ranging from $500-$5,000 USD plus gifts including 50-100 cups of rice, palm oil, salt, and fabric, paid by the groom’s family to acknowledge the bride’s value and secure marriage consent.
+Mboya is the traditional bride price payment that represents a formal agreement between families, paid by the groom’s family to acknowledge the bride’s value and secure marriage consent.
+The payment typically includes cash plus gifts including cups of rice, palm oil, salt, and fabric.

-This centuries-old practice remains vital across all ethnic groups in Sierra Leone, with 77% of marriages still involving formal bride price negotiations according to local wedding planners.
+This centuries-old practice remains vital across all ethnic groups in Sierra Leone, with most marriages still involving formal bride price negotiations.
 The specific components vary by region:

 - Koranko communities: Extended payment period over 2-5 years with training arrangements